electron/electron/docs/api/dialog.md

   * `cancelId` Integer (optional) - The index of the button to be used to cancel the dialog, via the `Esc` key.
 By default this is assigned to the first button with "cancel" or "no" as the label.
 If no such labeled buttons exist and this option is not set, `0` will be used as the return value or callback response.
-This option is ignored on Windows.
   * `noLink` Boolean (optional) - On Windows Electron will try to figure out which one of the `buttons` are common buttons (like "Cancel" or "Yes"), and show the others as command links in the dialog.
 This can make the dialog appear in